 That’s really the process.
 You’re done, and you leave and go back to your life.

 I had no side effects until the last two weeks.

 I would have some burning during urination.
 Women have urinary tract infections, so they may be used to that.

 That was my first experience.
 It gets to the point where you tell yourself you don’t want to drink water because you don’t want to have to go to the bathroom, but you have to.

 You let them know, and then they give you things like pills you can take to help with that.
 They did work.
 It was very surprising when I first started, and I was very glad to take those pills after I got to.

 The doctor did tell me that could happen.
 I was actually surprised that it took as long as it did and thought maybe it wouldn’t, but it did.

 Outside of that, no burns, no rashes, no irritations of any type.

-The issue with me was when they check my PSA after the surgery and it started to rise again.
+The issue with me was when they checked my PSA after the surgery, and it started to rise again.
 That’s evidence that I have a recurrence.
 We don’t know how far.